neighbourhoodie/stf-php-ansible/Properties.md

 Each property is implemented as an Ansible role located in the [roles/properties](roles/properties) directory.

-Some properties have a `templates` directory.
+All properties have a `templates` directory.
 This is for files such as cron scripts or configuration files needed by the property.

-## Jumphosts

 ## Rsync